grantschulte/thermo-city/README.md

 thermo.city
 =======

-An Elm + Webpack web app starter.
-This starter uses the [Elm + Webpack web app starter](https://github.com/grantschulte/elm-web-starter).
+A geolocating weather app focused on essential weather data and a sleek UI.
+This app uses the [Elm + Webpack web app starter](https://github.com/grantschulte/elm-web-starter).

 # Table of Contents
 [Setup](#setup)